 Feeling attacked today!
 My entire family awoke with some sort of physical ailment, my husband’s the most serious.
 What is it about our family that makes the enemy is so oppressive?
 Is that I’m talking to you?
 Is it that we are taking a stand against his demonic forces?
 Is he that threatened by hope, by you readers turning your own pages!?

 If Satan (he who shall not be named), the enemy of all that God has created can grasp us in the pit of despair, especially our children, what chain reaction does he cause?
-As I study depression I see again and again the path of men and women who chose to offer hope.
-Abraham Lincoln suffered with debilitating headaches, struggled with depression, abuse, and incredible loss.
+As I study depression I realize that there are many examples of men and women who chose to offer hope.
+Abraham Lincoln suffered from debilitating headaches, depression, abuse experienced as a child, and incredible loss.
 Yet he chose to turn his page again and again.
 He said,

 We are in a dangerous place when we turn from fighting for life to assisting death.
 Death will come, none of us can stop that, but as I drove home the other night, with the darkest of thoughts hounding my broken heart, a single thought shimmered in my darkness.
-What does living do, that dying does not?
+What does living do, that death does not?
 Living means my children smile another day, living means I write these words to you and offer hope in the midst of your darkest moments.
 Living means I shout from whatever platform that I am given.
-“I will not go quietly into the night!”
-So I turn the page.
+“I will not quit!”